 - 2. Article 6 of the Council's Constitution requires Select Committees to report annually to the full Council on their workings and to make recommendations for future work programmes and amended working methods if appropriate.
-Select Committee Chairs, at their meeting held on 26th June 2005 agreed that the annual report of the Select Committee on Lifelong Learning be made to the July meeting of the Council.

 - 3. There were three important issues and developments during 2005/06, which significantly affected the work of the Select Committee:-

 - (a) the creation of the new Children's Services Directorate (see paragraph 5);

 - (b) Annual Performance Assessments and preparation for the Joint Area Review (JAR) of Children's Services (see paragraph 6);

 - (c) changes in School OFSTED Inspections.

 - 4. Notwithstanding these issues, the Committee work programme for the 2005/06 municipal year included:-

 - Youth Service Plan

 - Extended Schools Update

 - Equality and Diversity Annual Report

 - Capital Strategy

 - Remodelling the School Workforce

 - Exclusion, Attendance and Admissions

 - Primary School Review

 - Adult Learning Inspection

 - Foundation Stage Education

 - Quarterly Performance Monitoring

 - Revenue Budget 2006/07

 - Youth Offending Service

 - Children and Young Peoples Plan